Vic and Sade: Sade

 Sade, the straightwoman of the cast, was a housewife who took pride in her housekeeping.
 Her interest outside the home was primarily focused on the Thimble Club sewing circle where she and the thimble ladies would get together to sew and gossip.
 She was very pragmatic about things and had little sense of humor.
 Her world extended to a very small radius and she cared little for anything outside her tightly drawn circle.
-Vic has addressed Sade as "Uncle Harry" and "Corporal Johnson," but his usual nickname for her was "Dr. Sleech" (he also called her "kiddo" quite a bit) and Rush/Russell just called her "Mom".
+Vic addressed his wife as Sade or Sadie, or as "Uncle Harry" or "Corporal Johnson," but his usual nicknames for her were "Kiddo" and "Dr. Sleech".
+Rush/Russell just called her Mom or Ma.
 Her unfulfilled goal was to go shopping with Ruthie and have each come out even in their money when they got home; it never balanced as she felt Vic and Rush would make fun of her money struggles.